 Computer Scientists typically have very strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 Also, Computer Scientists typically have strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

-Lastly, Computer Scientists typically have moderate Conventional interests.
+Computer Scientists typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Second, Computer Scientists strongly value Achievement.
+Most importantly, Computer Scientists strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.